python-poetry/poetry/docs/pre-commit-hooks.md

 The hook takes the same arguments as the poetry command.
 For more information see the [export command](/docs/cli#export).

-`args: ["-f", "requirements.txt", "-o", "requirements.txt"]` are the default arguments which will create/update the requirements.txt file in the current working directory.
+The default arguments are `args: ["-f", "requirements.txt", "-o", "requirements.txt"]`, which will create/update the requirements.txt file in the current working directory.

 You may add `verbose: true` in your `.pre-commit-config.yaml` in order to output to the